 The Maricopa County zoning ordinance requirements are the only significant legal restrictions limiting the use of the property.
-As indicated in the site analysis, the subject property is presently within the Intermediate Commercial (C-2) district.
-This zone allows for a wide variety of commercial land uses as set forth in the zoning ordinance for Maricopa County.
-Thus, only these uses and those specifically mentioned in the zoning ordinance could currently be considered legally permissible.
+As indicated in the site analysis, the subject property is presently within the Intermediate Commercial (C-2) and Rural (RU-43) districts.
+The C-2 zone allows for a wide variety of commercial land uses as set forth in the zoning ordinance for Maricopa County, although the majority of the site is within the less intensive RU-43 district.
+Only those uses specifically mentioned in the zoning ordinance could currently be considered legally permissible.